kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 markers_subset.data
 ```

 To merge two TimeSeries together, we use the [](api/ktk.TimeSeries.merge.rst).
-For example, if we wanted to add the marker `BodyL:HandL` to this subset:
+For example, to add marker "BodyL:HandL" to the previous subset:

 ```{code-cell} ipython3
 markers_subset = markers_subset.merge(markers.get_subset("BodyL:HandL"))